naman2304/notes/ddia.md

   * Crunch uses Java library.

 #### Data flow engines
+Pitfalls of MapReduce
+* A MapReduce job can only start when all tasks in the preceding jobs have completed, whereas processes connected by a Unix pipe are started at the same time.
+Lots of waiting
 * In complex tasks like recommendation engine, there are many independent MapReduce jobs taking output of one as input of another and so on.
 These **intermediate files** are still put on HDFS which requires replication and all.
 The process of writing out the intermediate state to files is called **_materialisation_**.
 In contrast, UNIX connects two programs by pipes which do not fully materialize the intermediate results, but streams the output to the input incrementally using in-memory buffer.
-MapReduce's approach of fully materialising state has some downsides compared to Unix pipes:
-  * A MapReduce job can only start when all tasks in the preceding jobs have completed, whereas processes connected by a Unix pipe are started at the same time.
+MapReduce hence uses a ton of disk (store intermediate results + do replication)
+* Expensive sorting operation between every mapper and reducer.
-  * Mappers are often redundant: they just read back the same file that was just written by a reducer; mapper code could easily be part of previous reducer
+* Mappers are often redundant: they just read back the same file that was just written by a reducer; and do expensive partition and sorting thingy.
+Mapper code could easily be part of previous reducer

-  * Files are replicated across several nodes, which is often overkill for such temporary data.
-* To fix these problems with MapReduce, new execution engines for distributed batch computations were developed: **Spark, Tez and Flink**.
+To fix these problems with MapReduce, new execution engines for distributed batch computations were developed: **Spark, Tez and Flink**.
 * They can handle an entire workflow as one job, rather than breaking it up into independent subjobs.
 These are called _dataflow engines_.
 * Dataflow engines look much more like UNIX pipes, rather than MapReduce which writes outpout of each command to temporary file.
 * They parallelize work by partitioning inputs, and they copy the output of one function over the network to become input to another function.
 These functions need not to take the strict roles of alternating map and reduce, they are assembled in flexible ways, in functions called **_operators_**.
   * One option is to repartition and sort records by key, like in the shuffle stage of MapReduce.
 This feature enables sort-merge joins and grouping in the same way as in MapReduce.
   * Another possibility is to take several inputs and to partition them in the same way, but skip the sorting.
 This saves effort on partitioned hash joins, where the partitioning of records is important but the order is irrelevant because building the hash table randomizes the order anyway.
   * For broadcast hash joins, the same output from one operator can be sent to all partitions of the join operator.
 * **Optimizations**
+  * operators can start executing as soon as their input is ready; there is no need to wait for the entire preceding stage to finish before the next one starts.
+  * can keep intermediate results in memory
   * Expensive operation like sorting can only be performed in places where it is actually required, rather than default between every map and reduce stage
   * No unncessary map tasks
   * Because all joins and dependencies are explicitly declared, can do locality optimisations.
-    * can keep intermediate results in memory
-    * operators can start executing as soon as their input is ready; there is no need to wait for the entire preceding stage to finish before the next one starts.
 * **Interoperability**: Since operators are a generalization of map and reduce, the same processing code can run on either execution engine: workflows implemented in Pig, Hive, or Cascading can be switched from MapReduce to Tez or Spark with a simple configuration change, without modifying code
 * **Fault tolerance**:
+  * Spark uses the resilient distributed dataset (RDD)(these are in memory) abstraction for tracking the ancestry of data, while Flink checkpoints operator state, allowing it to resume running an operator that ran into a fault during its execution
   * Spark, Flink, and Tez avoid writing intermediate state to HDFS, so they take a different approach to tolerating faults: if a machine fails and the intermediate state on that machine is lost, it is recomputed from other data that is still available (prior intermediary stage if possible, or otherwise the original input data).
   * Better to make operators deterministic because if it is nondeterministic (O1), and it's output is say consumed by two other operators (O2 and O3), and O2 failed, and we have to recompute O1, then we would have to fail O3 too, because O1 is nondeterministic.
   * If intermediate data is small than original data, or was very CPU intensive to generate, it is better to actually materialize the intermediate result.

+##### Apache Spark
+Instead of materializing intermediate state, Spark uses RDD (Resilient Distributed Dataset):
+* in memory data structure representing the contents of variable in Spark program (in reality the data is probably held across multiple nodes in a cluster
+* can create RDDs from data on disk or by performing an operation on another RDD
+* tracks lineage of each RDD
+* Fault tolerance
+  * Narrow dependency: each partition of the child RDD depends on a small number of partitions from the parent RDD.
+Typically, each partition in the child RDD can be computed using only one partition of the parent RDD.
+No shuffling of data is required across the network.
+If a task fails, only the partitions directly linked to that task need to be recomputed.
+  * Wide dependency: each partition of the child RDD depends on multiple partitions of the parent RDD.
+This typically requires data from multiple partitions to be shuffled across the network to create the child RDD.
+Shuffling or movement of data b/w different nodes is required which is expensive.
+If a task fails, Spark may need to recompute multiple partitions from the parent RDD, involving a more complex and time-consuming process.
+Solution: output of such operators which involve inputs from multiple partition to produce result are written to disk, so that if the node fails, this expensive computation is there and we don't have to recompute.

 #### Graphs and iterative processing
 * Dataflow engines like Spark, Flink, and Tez typically arrange the operators in a job as a directed acyclic graph (DAG).
 This is not the same as graph databases: in dataflow engines, the flow of data from one operator to another is structured as a graph, while the data itself typically consists of relational-style tuples.
 In graph processing, the data itself has the form of a graph.
 We are talking here about putting graph data in distributed filesystem.